clixx-io/clixx.io/esp8266/doc/new-project.rst

 Create a Project
 ================

-Clixx.io works with with a Project-Methodology.
-That is there is a project for everything that you want to make or deploy.
+Clixx.io works with a Project-Methodology.
+What this means is that you start off every design with a project name and directory.
+There is a project for everything that you want to make or deploy.

 These projects live within an IoT directory inside your documents